 A conversation with good friends last month on the whys and wherefores of Christmas

 got me to thinking: why is it that the shunning of Christmas seems to be a common denominator among aberrant religious groups?
 My neighbors, who are Two-by-Twos, don’t celebrate it.
 Jehovah’s Witnesses don’t celebrate it.
-The religious group my husband was raised in doesn’t celebrate it.

 I began to wonder whether or not patriocentrists celebrate Christmas so, to satisfy my curiosity, I googled a few prominent names.
 I discovered Michael Pearl’s motto is “Keep Christ out of Christmas and it’s OK.”
 His family does not decorate for Christmas, exchange gifts, put up a Christmas tree or have any church celebrations.
 Doug Phillips does not celebrate Christmas.
 Voddie Baucham and his family also opt out of Christmas, having decided several years ago to no longer exchange gifts or put up a tree.